MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/manage-fsmo-roles.md

 ## Prerequisites

-Before you transfer an operations master role, you'll need to complete the following prerequisites.
+Before you transfer an operations master role, you need to complete the following prerequisites.

 - Review the article [Flexible Single Master Operations roles](understand-fsmo-roles.md) for other considerations before transferring a FSMO role.